23 Creative Ideas For Your Christmas Eve Service

 1. Sing Carols.
 Christmas carols carry with them a lifetime of memories, and it is important to remember that.
 Sometimes, for the sake of creativity, Worship Leaders and Creative Pastors have tried to change or rewrite carols.
 In my experience, people want to sing and be reminded of what they know - especially during Christmas - and altering a Christmas carol's rhythm too much can backfire.
 Let the singing of age-old carols be a runway toward the sharing of the gospel message towards hearts ready to receive it.

 3. Display an Advent wreath somewhere in your church.
-This is both a beautiful decoration and remembrance of the true meaning of Christmas.
+This is both a beautiful decoration and a remembrance of the true meaning of Christmas.

 4. Communion is a time to remember.
 Allow the taking of the communion elements to usher in remembering Christ’s birth and sacrifice for you personally this holiday season.